Features — AI Gateway for Amazon Bedrock¶

 - Style presets (model-specific)

-Editing — Powerful inpainting and transformation:
+Editing — Inpainting and transformation:

 - Mask-based inpainting (define edit regions precisely)